-How to Price of an eBook: Factors to Consider before Publishing.
+How to Price an eBook: 4 Secrets to Know Before Publishing.

 The final step in publication is deciding how to price an eBook.
 Deciding the price is a tricky business because there are no set rules to follow.
 As a writer, you might get confused in the process.
 You might not be sure whether to price it low so that more people can afford and read it, or whether to price it high so you can build a loyal fan base who value your writing and effort.

 The step becomes tough because there is no one perfect way to do it.
 Before you decide to distribute your eBook, make sure you understand the pricing strategies.
 Have an idea about the different factors that influence the pricing.
-The various factors which influence eBook pricing include the genre and length of an eBook, the content and quality,status of the writer, and royalty percentages.
+The various factors which influence eBook pricing include the genre and length of an eBook, the content and quality, the status of the writer, and royalty percentages.

 If you are a well-established writer who has two or more books under their name, then you have the liberty to price your eBook higher.
 Established writers have this leverage because they have a fan base.
 The writers have proved that their books are worth paying for.